voidwyrm-2/muoa/docs/spec.md

 ## Introduction

-Muoa, pronounced "mu-ya", is a very minimal stack-based array programming language based primarily on Uiua.
+Muoa, pronounced "mu-ya", is a very minimal stack-based array programming language based primarily on [Uiua](https://www.uiua.org).

 Muoa is unique from other array languages in that it exclusively uses ASCII characters.

-This is version 1 of the language specification.
+This is version 2 of the language specification.

 ## Terms